Stories That Help Anxious Children

 If you have ever tried to reason with an anxious child, you know how it goes.
 You explain, calmly and logically, that there is nothing under the bed.
 That the school play will be fine.
 That the airplane is safe.
 And your child nods, maybe even agrees with you—and then the fear remains exactly where it was, untouched by your perfectly rational argument.

-This means that when an anxious child listens to a story about a character who feels a knot in their stomach before a big event, the child's brain processes that emotion as if they were feeling it—but at a crucial remove.
-The emotion is real enough to be meaningful, but distant enough to be safe.
-The child can experience fear, watch the character work through it, and internalize the resolution without ever feeling directly threatened.
-This is the mechanism that makes stories one of the most powerful tools available for childhood anxiety.
+What this means in practice: when your anxious child hears about a character who feels a knot in their stomach before a big event, their brain processes that emotion as if they were feeling it—but at a safe distance.
+The feeling is real enough to matter, but far enough away to be safe.
+Your child can experience the fear, watch the character work through it, and absorb the resolution without ever feeling directly threatened.
+This is what makes stories one of the most powerful tools you have for childhood anxiety.

 How Does Bibliotherapy Work for Childhood Anxiety?